CTCycle/XREPORT-radiological-reports-generator/assets/docs/operations/troubleshooting.md

   - Hugging Face requires a cached snapshot and an exact configured commit
 - startup validation failure:
   - verify `settings/configurations.json` exists
-  - check write permissions under `app/resources`
+  - check write permissions under the configured resource root

 ## Database Initialization

 ### SQLite Mode

-- When `EMBEDDED_DATABASE=true`, the backend initializes `app/resources/database.db` automatically on first startup if the file does not exist.
+- When `EMBEDDED_DATABASE=true`, the backend initializes `<resource root>/database.db` automatically on first startup if the file does not exist.
+The resource root defaults to `app/resources` and can be changed with `XREPORT_RESOURCES_DIR`.
 - On later startups, only the file existence check is performed.
 Existing data is not recreated, reset, reseeded, or schema-validated.
 - The launcher option `3` can be used to manually trigger the same idempotent SQLite initialization.